 The second thing is the soundtrack.
 I’m no big fan of the weird noises some online slots emit, but I have to confess to being pretty impressed with this game’s effects and music, which while it’s not exactly the television theme, is very close to it.

 Each win is accompanied by a very orchestral phrase that brings the game to life, but the real fun starts if you land a couple of thrones in the first two or three reel, as then it all goes into drama overdrive as you wait for the all-important third throne to fall into place to give you a free spin bonus and the chance of a big money prize to go with it.

-Casino sites with Game of Thrones slots free on mobile.
+Mobile sites with Game of Thrones slots.